 And this is just a major pain if you have to fish that neck base back out:

 Note: I sadly do not have a secret magical funko store where I get them for a cheaper price.
-I got all of mine from Walmart, Amazon, Barnes & Noble, eBay, Target, etc. Prices will fluctuate, so I’ll have some posts up soon of the pieces I used for each character and what the average prices over the past 7 months have been!
+I got all of mine from Walmart, Amazon, Barnes & Noble, eBay, Target, etc. Prices will fluctuate, but I usually paid anywhere between $7-$35 for a character.

 I think that’s it for now.
 Let me know in the comments if you have any questions.
 And have fun!<3